Getting Started with Sinch In‑app Calling for JavaScript SDK

 }

-3. Run an http server from your working directory, go to index.html and enter a username to verify your browser console.
-You should see that the client was started successfully.
+3. Run an HTTP server from your working directory, open `index.html`, and enter a username.
+Check the browser console to verify the client started successfully.

-Now that your application is created, you can configure that application to make a call.
+Now that your application is created, you can configure it to make a call.